- Where can I find a copy of the administrative rules that regulate hunting and fishing?

-It is illegal to use gizzard shad on most waters.
+It is illegal to use live gizzard shad on most waters.
 Even though gizzard shad are native to Indiana, they can be detrimental to fisheries where they were not previously established.
 It is illegal to move live fish from one body of water to another.
-To keep gizzard shad in their native waters there is a restriction on when they can be used.
-Another issue is that small gizzard shad and two species of Asian carp (bighead and silver carp) look very similar when they are juveniles.
-It can be very hard to distinguish these species.
+To keep gizzard shad in their native waters, there is a restriction on when they can be used.
+Another issue is that small gizzard shad and two species of Asian carp (bighead and silver carp) look similar when they are juveniles, and it can be difficult to distinguish these species.
 To prevent the further spread of Asian carp, use of gizzard shad is limited to waters where they already have established populations.

 - Is it legal to use a light to attract minnows at night to fish for crappie?

 Yes, use of lights is allowed.
 There are no restrictions on fishing hours.
 Some lakes do have restrictions on boat speeds during certain hours.
 The Fishing Guide provides information on current fishing regulations and allowable gear.